nodejs/node/doc/contributing/collaborator-guide.md

    landing.
 If you are unsure exactly how to format the commit messages, use the commit log as a reference.
 See [this commit][commit-example] as an example.
-6. Ideally check the recent commits on `main` to evaluate any potentially risk or breakage that may happen, e.g. when two or more PRs both modified the same subsystem or related subsystem(s).
+6. Ideally, check the recent commits on `main` to evaluate any potential risk or breakage that may happen, e.g., due to multiple PRs that modify the same subsystem or related subsystem(s).

 For pull requests from first-time contributors, be